Dystonia Genetic Research

 Because this is a research study, individuals will not receive personal results.
 However, your participation will benefit future generations of your family and other families with dystonia.

 If you have questions about genetic counseling and testing, please consult with your physician or a genetic counselor.
 You may also wish to visit any of the following websites for more information: The Bachmann Strauss Dystonia and Parkison's Foundation, Dystonia Medical Research Foundation or the National Society of Genetic Counselors.

-To learn more about participating in the research efforts of Beth Israel Medical Center, please contact us: firstname.lastname@example.org
+To learn more about participating in the research efforts of Mount Sinai Beth Israel, please contact us: firstname.lastname@example.org

 10 Union Square East, Ste 5J

 Attention: Deborah Raymond